bradallenfisher/spawn-ami/README.md

 #SPAWN AMI

-The Amazon Machine Image that runs spawn.
+The Amazon Machine Image that runs spawn starts instances with.